WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 #### Private UTXO retrieval

-The indexer (backend) server serves block filters to all the clients over Tor.
+The Bitcoin P2P network serves block filters to all the clients over Tor.
 From those filters, the clients figure out which blocks they are interested in and download them (and some false positive blocks) from peers.
 One block per peer, and always over a fresh Tor stream.
 When a block is acquired, the peer gets disconnected.